 “Cycling was the first political experience I acquired before I became an actual revolutionary against Ranarchy.”

 These fragments shed further light on a story that is already well known.
 The essays are extraordinary for other reasons.
 The first is the quality of their English.
 Some readers will probably assume that the poet’s son, who was until his recent retirement a Professor of English at Tribhuvan University, must have edited his father’s handwritten texts during the process of their transferral from the page to the computer screen, but I believe they would be wrong.
 I recall reading one of the essays, The Literature We Should Produce, many years ago after it somehow got into print in a Nepali student journal, and being astounded by its author’s mastery of the English language.
 Reading these essays in recent days, I wondered again how it was that a man who barely set foot outside Nepal until his self-imposed exile in Benares could have acquired such fluency.
 There is some quaintness here, of course: he is fond of the obscure word ‘casuistic’, for instance, and frequently refers to sycophancy as ‘toad-eating’, a formulation which is new to me.
-There are also a few unfitting Anglicisations, such as Nepalis working to earn their ‘daily brown bread’ instead of rice.
+There are also a few unfitting Anglicizations, such as Nepalis working to earn their ‘daily brown bread’ instead of rice.
 But these are minor flaws when set beside passages such as Devkota’s rhapsodic description of the coming of the rainclouds to the baking plains of north India.

 But the most extraordinary feature of this collection of essays, surely, is its powerful resonance for present-day Nepal.
 I think it must be rare for any voice to emerge from a nation’s past and speak to its present with such passion and clarity.

 Devkota led a delegation of Nepali writers to the Afro-Asian Writers Conference in Tashkent in 1958, and this experience informs and influences many of the essays.
 He had already been diagnosed with cancer and was admitted to a hospital in Moscow for several weeks of treatment.
 In one of the longer essays, which compares his home city with Moscow, his depiction of the inequity, hypocrisy and corruption of Kathmandu society is piercing.
 He fears that he may have cast too many slurs upon it, but writes, “…if I love my people, I can only tell them the truth about themselves so that they understand themselves better and live better and work better.”
-In Moscow he appreciates the “decent application of science and reason to the field of social and political organisation” and adds, “[t]he Brahmin merely preaches what Moscow actually practises.”
+In Moscow he appreciates the “decent application of science and reason to the field of social and political organization” and adds, “[t]he Brahmin merely preaches what Moscow actually practices.”
 He envies Soviet writers their government-funded Writers Unions.
 While these receive crores of government patronage, Nepali writers don’t even have cowries and their cultural unions are “stepsons to cabinets.”

 He fears that he may have cast too many slurs upon [Nepal], but writes, “…if I love my people, I can only tell them the truth about themselves so that they understand themselves better and live better and work better.”